mattcarlotta/nextjs-ssr-kit/README.md

 ## NextJS and API Integrations

 By default, all root directories within the main application (with <a href="https://github.com/mattcarlotta/NextJS-ssr-kit/blob/master/babel.config.js#L4">exceptions</a>), as well as within the `server` folders are aliased (`~`).
 This means you can refer to the root directories by using the ~ symbol followed by the folder name.
-For example, in the API (custom Express server inside `server`): `~controllers`, refers to the `server/controllers` folder; or, for example, in the main directory: `~components` refers to the `components` folder directory.
+For example, in the API (custom Express APU server inside `server`): `~controllers`, refers to the `server/controllers` folder; or, for example, in the main directory: `~components` refers to the `components` folder directory.
 This allows for rapid development when referring to reusable components or functions as it eliminates the hassle of traversing the folder tree for relative pathing!

 <hr />